dwarning/VA-Models/README.md

 openvaf-compile-va.bat for MS Windows
 ```

 ## General Usage Instructions

-Copy the *.osdi files from directory osdilibs to the place where then code models (*.cm) are located, typically in lib/ngspice or similar.
+Copy the *.osdi* files from directory osdilibs to the place where the NGSPICE code models (*.cm*) are located, typically in lib/ngspice or similar.
+Other way (as shown in the example files) is the load command *pre_osdi ../osdilibs/bsimcmg.osdi* in the NGSPICE control section.
+It is important that the *.model* card use the name of the Verilog-A module, e.g. in case of bsimcmg: *.model BSIMCMG_N bsimcmg_va*.

 Edit file 'spinit', typically found in share/ngspice/scripts: Comment out the line